Irwell Sculpture TrailCreative Tourist

 Exercise, muddy feet and fresh air are among the less celebrated benefits of viewing art, but the Irwell Sculpture Trail isn’t your typical art gallery.
-The 33-mile trail, which follows the River Irwell from The Quays in Salford all the way to Bacup in Pennine Lancashire, has been around for over a decade, but it’s recently been restored and expanded.
-There’s never been a better time to visit.
+The 33-mile trail, which follows the River Irwell from The Quays in Salford all the way to Bacup in Pennine Lancashire, has been around for over a decade, but it’s been restored and expanded and there’s never been a better time to visit.

 “The sculpture trail is a free day out that gets people out and about and walking outside,” Diana Hamilton, the trail’s project manager, said.
 “Visitors might pick up a sculpture trail leaflet in Salford and end up in Rossendale to see more sculptures.”
 The trail, which is run as a partnership between four local authorities, leads the viewer through the history of the industrial towns and cities that grew up along the Irwell.
 While some attempt the trail in one go as a long-distance walk, sculptures are grouped into clusters, making it easy to see it in segments.

 After a few years of benign neglect, it’s good to see the trail being freshened up with new works and new interactive features.
 QR codes have now been added to the sculptures which anyone with a smartphone can scan to hear recordings of the artists or snippets of local lore.
 “Little nuggets of stories about old mill owners bring the trail alive,” Hamilton said.
 “It adds another layer to the experience and there is so much potential along the trail.”